OndrejValla/Z-V-GALLERY/TEST.md

 [PEP8 online](http://pep8online.com/) is used to check the python code for PEP8 requirements.

 I used the package AUTOPEP8 [autopep8 1.6.0](https://pypi.org/project/autopep8/) to make my Python files pep8 compliant.
-The most of the files are fully compliant, except a few files below.
+The most of the files are fully compliant, except a few files below, which some of them I tried to modify after running Flake8 in my terminal.
 No major issues detected.

 ![Preview Image](media/readme-files/bag-views-py.png)